 Maggie was standing at the cave’s entrance, looking at a girl, who couldn’t have been much older than her kids.
 Marcus and Josephine ran towards her throwing their arms around her.

-– “Mum” – whispered Marcus.
+– “Mum,” – whispered Marcus.
 Maggie touched their faces and wiped their gigantic tears.

 – “We’ll never, ever do it again.
-We are so sorry” – Josephine promised solemnly, trying to control her sobbing.
+We are so sorry,” – Josephine promised solemnly, trying to control her sobbing.

-– “It’s ok, all under control.” – Maggie attempted to comfort her daughter. – “But we have to leave right now.” – Maggie looked at the girl.
-“Come with us” – she added after a short pause.
+– “It’s ok, all under control,” – Maggie attempted to comfort her daughter. – “But we have to leave right now,” – Maggie looked at the girl.
+“Come with us,” – she added after a short pause.

-– “I can’t leave my friends behind” – the girl shook her head.
+– “I can’t leave my friends behind,” – the girl shook her head.

-– “We could come back for them” – promised Maggie.
+– “We could come back for them,” – promised Maggie.
 At that moment, they all heard something heavy crashing to the ground.

-– “Hurry, I’ll show you the way” – offered the girl before putting down a small bonfire and hiding the few belongings she had behind the rocks.
+– “Hurry, I’ll show you the way,” – offered the girl before putting down a small bonfire and hiding the few belongings she had behind the rocks.
 Maggie’s heart sunk when she saw how little the girl had and how precious those few possessions were to her.

-– “Someone is waiting for us by the foot of the mountain” – said Maggie.
+– “Someone is waiting for us by the foot of the mountain,” – said Maggie.

-– “Follow me” – the girl turned a small torch on.
+– “Follow me,” – the girl turned a small torch on.

 The three of them followed the girl down the steep stairs curved inside the heart of the mountain.
 When they reached the bottom, Jenny and Maggie’s backpack were gone.
 The smoke from the crash was visible for miles, easily attracting the eyes of the Corporate Army.

-– “There is no time to look for your friend” – said the girl and started making her way East towards the Old Bridge.
+– “There is no time to look for your friend,” – said the girl and started making her way East towards the Old Bridge.
 At first, Maggie was reluctant, but since she had no idea how to find her way around without her equipment, she put their faith in the girl’s hands.

 – “I’m going to take you to the edge of the forest.
-From there you’ll have to make your way to the bridge alone” – said the girl, who knew her way around the dead forest like the back of her hand.
+From there you’ll have to make your way to the bridge alone,” – said the girl, who knew her way around the dead forest like the back of her hand.

-– “Thank you” – replied Maggie gratefully.
+– “Thank you,” – replied Maggie gratefully.

 – “This is where I leave you.
 The road through the marshland is the quickest and the safest.
 The Ground Guards never come this way.
-Try to avoid the flaying spotters if you can” – said the girl.
+Try to avoid the flaying spotters if you can,” – said the girl.

 – “Thank you so much for all your kindness and help.
 We will fix all that.
-I promise” – Maggie took the girl’s hands in hers and kissed her cheeks before giving her whatever she could spare of her clothing and the equipment.
+I promise,” – Maggie took the girl’s hands in hers and kissed her cheeks before giving her whatever she could spare of her clothing and the equipment.

-– “Hurry” – urged the girl, before disappearing in the milky silk fog.
+– “Hurry,” – urged the girl, before disappearing in the milky silk fog.

 Maggie grabbed Marcus’ and Josephine’s hands and together they braved the marshland.

 Right before leaving the cover of the marshland and the few remaining trees, in the corner of her right eye, Maggie saw a rapid movement.
-She wasn’t sure if that was an animal or a human, but it spurred her to pick up the pace.
+She wasn’t sure if that was an animal or a human, but it prompted her to pick up the pace.

 – “I ate one of your food bars and fall asleep.
-Patrick woke me up” – replayed Jenny.
+Patrick woke me up,” – replayed Jenny.

 – “You must have been starving.
-Those bars usually replace a full meal for four people” – said Maggie.
+Those bars usually replace a full meal for four people,” – said Maggie.

 – “Maggie?” – Patrick asked faintly while looking at the children.

-– “Oh, sorry… Marcus, Josephine, this is Patrick, eeee…. your dad” – Maggie’s heart was pounding very fast now.
+– “Oh, sorry… Marcus, Josephine, this is Patrick, eeee…. your dad,” – Maggie’s heart was pounding fast.

 Patrick moved towards the kids.
 Both were incredibly quiet and didn’t know how to react at first.
 Then Josephine extended her hand, and at that moment bright flashing lights came from the sky, blinding them all.

 – “Freeze!
-You are under arrest!” – boomed the voice through the speakers.
+You are under arrest!” – Boomed the voice through the speakers.